easonoob/Perceval-Quest-Solution/README.md

 ## Overview

 This repository contains the solution for the Perceval Quest by Team Quantum Tree.
 It implements the GLASE architecture and a classical CNN baseline for partial MNIST classification.
-The solution uses a BosonSampler to simulate quantum circuits and supports evaluation on a QPU via SCW.
+The solution uses a BosonSampler to simulate quantum circuits and supports evaluation on a QPU via Scaleway.
 The project includes scripts for training, plotting results, and QPU validation.

 ## Directory Structure